KIrynaW/coast-keepers-project/README.md

   - **Website Links**
      - All the iternal and external links were tested on phones and laptops as well as *Chrome* , *Edge* and Firefox Browsers.
      - Results showed that all links are in working order and no link is broken.
-     - No other issues were detected.
+     - No issues were detected.

   - **Website Form**
      - The test was conducted to make sure that when the form is submitted it triggers a correct response and takes the user to the designated location on the website.